 - 1 tsp of dry basil

-- 1 tablespoon of packed brown sugar (the moist Muscovado sugar is great!)
+- 1 tbsp of packed brown sugar (the moist Muscovado sugar is great!)

 - 1/2 liter chicken stock (if it’s salted, then don’t add more salt.
 If it’s not, add a pinch or two at the end of the sauce making)